dener-silv2/WUIX_implementation/README.md

 This repository contains a Python script used for the implementation of the WUIX (Wildland-Urban Interface Exposure) methodology.

-* This work is part of the WUIX index testing campaign, and was presented originally in the **article "TOFILL"**
+* This work is part of the WUIX index testing campaign, and was presented originally in the **article "in publication"**

 ## Usage